crowbc/NuLat_archive/README.md

 # NuLat
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
+github.com/crowbc/NuLat
+---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ARCHIVE REPOSITORY.
-NEW VERSION IS AT github.com/crowbc/NuLat
+NEW VERSION IS AT ABOVE LINK
----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 1. How to use
 -Create a build directory in the NuLat directory.
 (Current build is build3 - starting with build4 for Co-60 source) -In the build directory, type the command "cmake .."